robur-coop/miragevpn-spec/openvpn.md

 For initializing a tunnel, first a remote must be selected from the configuration.
-Depending on whether *remote-random* is configured, the list of remotes will be randomized or not.
+Depending on whether *remote-random* is configured, the list of remotes will be randomized[^remote-random-bias] or not.
 A remote consists of a hostname or IP address, an optional port (default to 1194) and optional protocol (TCP/UDP/TCPv4/UDPv4/TCPv6/UDPv6), defaults to *proto*, filtered depending on *force-proto*.
 If a hostname is configured, this is resolved using DNS, and one